harshagrama/ATG-Artifact/README.md

 #  python script guest_invite.py

 ##  Purpose of this script is to:
-* Read configuration file for Slack REST API's  attributes and its value
+* Read configuration file for attributes and its value for slack API REST call
-* Attribute email, which is a comma separated value, for which we generate a slack guest invite request
+* Attribute email, which is a comma separated value, for which generate a slack guest invite request

  guest_invite.py takes *.ini file as input argument.